Saturday, April 23, 2011

 "Beautiful" from 'Tapestry'...

 1972: The debut album from America ruled the charts for a fifth week, followed by Neil Young's Harvest and First Take by Roberta Flack.
-The rest of the Top Ten: Fragile by Yes, Eat a Peach by the Allman Brothers Band was #5, Nilsson Schmilsson by Nilsson was at 6 after peaking at #3, Paul Simon's first solo album was at #7, Let's Stay Together by Al Green moved up to #8, Baby I'm-A Want You by Bread was #9 and Tapestry, an album that would go on to spend 302 weeks on the album chart for Stanley, Idaho's Carole King, re-entered the top ten at #10 in its 55th week.
+The rest of the Top 10: Fragile by Yes, Eat a Peach by the Allman Brothers Band was #5, Nilsson Schmilsson by Nilsson was at 6 after peaking at #3, Paul Simon's first solo album was at #7, Let's Stay Together by Al Green moved up to #8, Baby I'm-A Want You by Bread was #9 and Tapestry, an album that would go on to spend 302 weeks on the album chart for Stanley, Idaho's Carole King, re-entered the Top 10 at #10 in its 55th week.

-1974: Tina Turner started filming her role of The Acid Queen in the movie Tommy.
+1974: Tina Turner started filming her role of the Acid Queen in the movie Tommy.

-1977: The Jam, a band that would go on to have 17 Top 40 hits in the UK, released "In the City".
+1977: The Jam, a band that would go on to have 17 Top 40 hits in the U.K., released "In The City".

 Kansas brought us all down to earth...

-"Scenes from an Italian Restaurant" from Joel
+"Scenes from an Italian Restaurant" from Joel...

 1981: Eric Clapton was hospitalized with bruised ribs and a lacerated chin resulting from a car crash in Seattle, Washington.